digital-asset/daml/docs/source/app-dev/bindings-java/index.rst

 Advanced connection settings
 ============================

 Sometimes the default settings for gRPC connections/channels are not suitable for a given situation.
-These usecases are supported by creating a a custom `ManagedChannel <https://grpc.io/grpc-java/javadoc/io/grpc/ManagedChannel.html>`_ object via `ManagedChannelBuilder <https://grpc.io/grpc-java/javadoc/io/grpc/ManagedChannelBuilder.html>`_  or `NettyChannelBuilder <https://grpc.io/grpc-java/javadoc/io/grpc/netty/NettyChannelBuilder.html>`_ and passing the channel instance to the constructor of `DamlLedgerClient <javadocs/com/daml/ledger/rxjava/DamlLedgerClient.html>`_.
+These use cases are supported by creating a a custom `NettyChannelBuilder <https://grpc.github.io/grpc-java/javadoc/io/grpc/netty/NettyChannelBuilder.html>`_ object and passing the it to the ``newBuilder`` static method defined over `DamlLedgerClient <javadocs/com/daml/ledger/rxjava/DamlLedgerClient.html>`_.

 Example project
 ***************